canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 juju deploy opensearch --channel 2/stable --config profile=testing
 ```

-Opensearch charm requires a TLS relation to become active.
+OpenSearch charm requires a TLS relation to become active.
 We will use the [`self-signed-certificates` charm](https://charmhub.io/self-signed-certificates) that was deployed earlier in the [Enable Encryption](https://charmhub.io/kafka/docs/t-enable-encryption) part of this Tutorial.
 ## Enable TLS

-Using the `juju status` command, you should see that the Kafka Connect and Opensearch applications are in `blocked` state.
+Using the `juju status` command, you should see that the Kafka Connect and OpenSearch applications are in `blocked` state.
 In order to activate them, we need to make necessary integrations using the `juju integrate` command.

-First, activate the Opensearch application by integrating it with the TLS operator:
+First, activate the OpenSearch application by integrating it with the TLS operator:

 ```bash
 juju integrate opensearch self-signed-certificates